-- The borrower is past due more than 90 days on any material credit obligation to the Bank for collective assessed loans - The borrower's any material credit obligation was restructured by protocols of loan restructuring of different credit committees, while assets category is "Watch loan", "substandard Loan", "Doubtful loans", "Loss Loans" according to Asset classification Regulation of National Bank of Georgia
+- The borrower is past due more than 90 days on any material credit obligation to the Bank - The borrower's any material credit obligation was restructured by protocols of different credit commitees, while assets category is "Watch Ioan", "substandard Loan", "Doubtful Ioans", "Loss Loans" according to Asset classification Regulation of National Bank of Georgia. - The borrower is unlikely to pay its credit obligations to the Bank in full, its debts was written-off or sold with significant discount or borrower is considered as "problematic" or the borrower is under litigation process to be recognised as bankrupt. - Active credit rating is 8,9 or 10